Site icon Krissys Over The Mountain Crochet

 You can purchase the ad free pdf now, that includes charts on Etsy or Ravelry

-If you like to purchase your crochet patterns on Etsy, you can do so by clicking the button below.
+If you would like to purchase your crochet patterns on Etsy, you can do so by clicking the button below.

 Pin the photo below to your favorite crochet boards!